ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ### Back to DataFrames...

 If we didn't have any real data to play with from an external file, we could manually create a DataFrame from a Python dictionary.
-Using the `scottish_hills` dictionary above, we can load it into a pandas DataFrame with this syntax:
+Using the `scottish_hills` dictionary above, we can load it into a Pandas DataFrame with this syntax:

 ```python
 dataframe = pd.DataFrame(scottish_hills)